China's Countermeasures Against Japan: The Dual Impact of Dual-Use Item Controls and Anti-Dumping Investigations

 09/01/2026

-In the year and month, the Ministry of Commerce of China announced comprehensive export control measures on dual-use items against Japan.
-This move aims to counter the recent erroneous remarks made by Japanese political figures regarding Taiwan, marking a symbolic action by China to shatter Japan's illusion of "relying on China for the economy and the United States for security."
+In January 2026, the Chinese Ministry of Commerce announced comprehensive export control measures on dual-use items against Japan.
+This move aims to counter the recent erroneous remarks made by Japanese political figures regarding Taiwan, marking a symbolic action by China to shatter Japan's illusion of relying on China for economic benefits while depending on the United States for security.
 The intensity of these control measures is unprecedented, not only causing significant impacts on Japan's defense industry and overall economy but also profoundly influencing the future trajectory of Sino-Japanese relations.
-This article will provide a comprehensive analysis from the perspectives of the background of the controls, details of the measures, actual impacts, strategic significance, Japan's response and the latest countermeasures, and the outlook for bilateral relations.
+This article will provide a comprehensive analysis from multiple dimensions, including the background of the controls, details of the measures, actual impacts, strategic significance, Japan's response and latest countermeasures, and the outlook for bilateral relations.

 I. Background of Control: Escalation of Japanese Provocation and China's Countermeasure Logic